Arahit0gami/test_webtronics/README.md

     REFRESH_TOKEN_EXPIRE_HOURS = 24*3
     CONCURRENT_CONNECTIONS = 0
 ```
-- DEBUG - If the value is False, the settings of the connection to the production base are used.
+- DEBUG - If the value is False, the production base connection settings are used.
 Server errors will not be displayed in the console.
 If the value is True, the connection settings to the test base are used (make sure that the test base is running).
-All errors will be displayed in the console.
+All server errors will be displayed in the console.
 - ACCESS_TOKEN_EXPIRE_MINUTES - Specify the lifetime of the authorization token in minutes.
 - REFRESH_TOKEN_EXPIRE_HOURS - Specify the lifetime of the refresh token in hours.
-- CONCURRENT_CONNECTIONS - Number of simultaneous connections to the resource.
+- CONCURRENT_CONNECTIONS - The number of simultaneous connections to the system by one user.
 If 0 is specified, the number is unlimited.
-If for example 4 is specified, then there can be 4 simultaneous authorizations, with each new authorization, the oldest will not be available.
+If it is specified, for example, 4, the user can have 4 valid authorizations at the same time, and with each new authorization the oldest one will be unavailable.

 #### 2) Before starting the server, you must create an .env file with your data in the root directory.
 Specify PostgreSQL connection settings and specify SECRET_KEY.